BittieTasks/BittieTasks/legal/terms-of-service.md

 - Contact Platform safety hotline: 1-800-SAFETY-1
 - Submit incident reports within 24 hours

-## 7. PAYMENT AND BILLING
+## 7. PAYMENT OPTIONS AND BILLING

-### Payment Processing
+### Multiple Payment Methods Available
-- All payments processed through secure third-party processors
+**Platform Payment Processing** (Optional):
-- Platform fee: 15% of task completion amount
+- Platform fee: 15% of task completion amount (10% for TaskParent Pro members)
 - Payments held in escrow until task completion confirmation
-- Refunds processed according to Platform refund policy
+- Dispute resolution services included
+- Automatic transaction records for tax purposes

+**Direct Payment Arrangements** (Permitted):
+- Task Providers and Requesters may arrange payment directly outside the platform
+- Cash, check, Venmo, PayPal, or other payment methods allowed by both parties
+- No platform fees for direct payments
+- Users assume all risks and responsibilities for direct payment arrangements

+### Payment Method Choice
+TaskParent operates as a marketplace platform and does not control or require exclusive use of platform payment processing.
+Users have the freedom to negotiate payment terms and methods directly with each other.

 ### Tax Responsibilities
 - Users responsible for all applicable taxes